 There are many functions that are involved in the seamless running of a building.
 Properties require various service providers such as security services, cleaning services, garbage collection, lift and lift maintenance services, generator servicing among others.
 The property manager is responsible for the competitive prequalification and management of the service providers who supply goods and services to the building.
 He/she will maintain a record of the pre-qualified service providers which is updated on an annual basis.

 7. Tenant management and dispute resolution

 Dealing with tenants on a day-to-day can be very involving.
 We offer our professional services to take away the hassle that is dealing with tenant matters and the recurring issues that are involved with the running of an occupied building.
 Property managers will manage the landlord- tenant relationship to ensure that the tenant has a seamless stay at the property with minimal disruption while ensuring that the landlord’s interests are not compromised.

 As Property Managers in Kenya, we submit monthly, quarterly and annual reports to the landlord.
 The report detail information such as the property’s income, expenses, billings vs. collections, expired and new tenancies, vacancies and vacancy rates.

 9. Advisory Services

 The property market, while considered one of the most stable investments, is constantly evolving driven by the government laws and regulations and the constant demand and supply factors of the market.
 We advise the landlord on the emerging property market trends to ensure that they are able to effectively position their property investment in the market.
 The property management team works efficiently to ensure that the value of your property investment is continually improved by minimizing expenses and maximizing on the rental income received from the property.
-We also keep ourselves appraised of all government laws and regulations and ensure that the buildings that we manage are always compliant.
+We also keep ourselves appraised of all government laws and regulations governing property management in Kenya and ensure that the buildings that we manage are always compliant.

 Follow us on Facebook